 I'm a sucker for a convoluted Sunday facial regimen.
-I mean, what's the point in this supposed day of rest if you can't slap on multiple serums and undergo an intense facial-massage routine?
-Over the years, I've developed a pretty foolproof regimen: I know exactly what, where and when to apply to get glowy skin by the time the Antiques Roadshow opening theme tune starts playing.
-So when Yu Ling's Jade Facial Roller (£18) wheeled its way into my life (and bathroom cabinet), I have to admit, I scoffed: Pfft—what difference can a little stone roller really make to the skincare routine I've so carefully crafted?
+I mean, what's the point in this supposed "day of rest" if you can't slap on multiple serums and undergo an intense facial-massage routine?
+Over the years, I've developed a pretty foolproof regimen: I know exactly what, where and when to apply my products to get glowy skin by the time the Antiques Roadshow opening theme tune starts playing.
+So when Yu Ling Jade Facial Roller (£18) wheeled its way into my life (and bathroom cabinet), I have to admit, I scoffed.
+Pfft—what difference can a little stone roller really make to the skincare routine I've so carefully crafted?
+I asked myself.
 The answer, as it turns out, is a hell of a lot.

 If you're not au fait with jade rolling, what you're looking at isn't some fancy paint roller.
-And yes, it does encorporate a little bit of crystal therapy (jade is believed to be a healing and protective stone), but it actually has some pretty impressive skin benefits too.
+And yes, it does incorporate a little bit of crystal therapy (jade is believed to be a healing and protective stone), but it actually has some pretty impressive skin benefits, too.

 In fact, NYC skincare guru Ling Chan told Byrdie U.S. that jade rollers increase blood circulation, assist lymphatic drainage and diminish the appearance of fine lines.
 The rolling motion eliminates toxins building up in the skin, which makes it pretty good at leaving skin brighter too.